the-daniel-lee/CoffeeSalesProject/README.md

 - **VLOOKUP:** Used to fill out customer data in the orders table.
 - **Index, Match:** Used to fill out product data.
 - **Logical Functions:** Used IF() statements to handle empty data values.
-- Improved general formatting (Changed date format and included units for 'size' column)
+- Improved general formatting (Changed date format and included units for the 'size' column)

 ### Exploratory Data Analysis
 This project aimed to answer these key questions: